SEARS PRIVATE PRACTICE

 While every individual’s journey is unique and no therapy can guarantee specific outcomes, many clients experience meaningful benefits.
 Person-centered therapy can help you:

-During your initial consultation, I’ll take time to understand your lifestyle, unique needs, and therapeutic goals, so I can recommend the approach that best aligns with your personal and professional life.
+During your initial consultation, we will take time to understand your lifestyle, unique needs, and therapeutic goals, so we can recommend the approach that best aligns with your personal and professional life.
 CLICK BELOW FOR MORE DETAILS